shorebirdtech/ffi_test/README.md

 You can trace and disassemble at the same time.

+Sometimes you will want to change Log::ShouldLogForIsolateGroup to return true.
+The default impl is fine if your failure i son the main isolate, but if it's before that you will want to return true to catch failures during startup.

+It's often useful to dump registers during Simulator::InstructionDecode right around where it calls the Disassembler.

 ### FFI tests

 In addition to the compiler and runtime, you'll need to build the supporting